The City of Santa Fe Arts Commission Selects fourth city historian:

-Individuals 18 years of age and over living within the Santa Fe county may serve as City Historian.
-A minimum of a Bachelors of Arts with an emphasis in history, ethnic studies, sociology, anthropology, linguistics, arts or related fields is required.
-A background in communications and public relations desired, but not required.
+Individuals 18 years of age and over living within Santa Fe county may serve as City Historian.
+A minimum of a Bachelor of Arts with an emphasis in history, ethnic studies, sociology, anthropology, linguistics, arts, or related fields is required.
+A background in communications and public relations is desired but not required.

 The City Historian will receive an honorarium of up to $10,000, inclusive of applicable taxes, to offset costs associated with the position.
 Funds will be dispersed in four equal payments, distributed quarterly.

 The City Historian will serve for 12 months, starting from the date of appointment.
-If the City Historian cannot fulfill her/his contract due to extended illness, relocation or other circumstances, the City may appoint a new City Historian based on previous nominations to fill the remainder of the term.
+If the City Historian cannot fulfill their contract due to extended illness, relocation, or other circumstances, the City may appoint a new City Historian based on previous nominations to fill the remainder of the term.

-The City Historian will be required to enter into a professional services agreement with the City and obtain New Mexico CRS number, City of Santa Fe Business Registration and applicable insurance coverage.
+The City Historian will be required to enter into a professional services agreement with the City and obtain the New Mexico CRS number, City of Santa Fe Business Registration, and applicable insurance coverage.

-The City retains a license to publish and distribute content created as part of the City Historian program for noncommercial purposes, including but not limited to use in city-related advertising, brochures, media, publicity, catalogues or other similar publications.
+The City retains a license to publish and distribute the content created as part of the City Historian program for noncommercial purposes, including but not limited to use in city-related advertising, brochures, media, publicity, catalogs, or other similar publications.

-The City Historian must abide by the City Historian Code of Conduct.
+The City Historian must abide by the City Historian's Code of Conduct.

 Request for Qualifications for Santa Fe City Historian Will be Released Soon